Reincarnation: Does Death Mean The End?

 Remembering everything we have done in all our past lives would be completely unbearable.
 Being free of those burdens lets the new life unfold fresh and uncluttered — in most cases.

-As babies, we might let a few fragmented past-life glimpses slide through the mental cracks through spontaneous remarks, unusual fears, or talents.
+As babies, we might let a few fragmented past-life glimpses slide through the mental cracks.

 But then the veil of forgetting gradually descends over any remaining openness to our previous existence(s).